- Authentication Problems <---THIS FIXES MOST CONNECTION PROBLEMS

 - Carefully follow the instructions above to reset your IMAD Passphrase.
 Even if the error you are seeing does not seem to be connected to your passphrase, note that most connection issues are still resolved by taking this step.
 If it still does not resolve your issue, then follow the procedure to reset your passphrase on your IMAD permit a second time (it is possible that something went wrong when you reset it).

-- Follow our instructions to download and install the latest version of Remote Desktop Connection for Mac (version 2.1.2).
+- Follow our instructions to download and install the latest version of Remote Desktop Connection for Mac compatible with your OS.

 - Try to log on again and make sure you put ad3\ in front of your user name when logging on (if your user name is jmartinez, you would enter your user name as ad3\jmartinez

 - Note that if you try to log on to Remote Desktop Connection with an incorrect passphrase, you need to completely close Remote Desktop Connection for Mac before you try to log on again (trying to log on again without closing and re-opening again can result in a variety of errors).
-To close Remote Desktop Connection go to the upper left of your screen and go to RDC and then select Quit RDC.
+To close Remote Desktop Connection go to the upper left of your screen and go to Remote Desktop Connection and then select Quit Remote Desktop Connection.
 Then open Remote Desktop Connection again and attempt to connect.